0xDracarys/ecommerce-project/README.md

 - Creating products with many possible variants
 - Managing orders for future employees
 - Client store site with product page, quickview, filtered categories, search bar, cart and summary checkout
+- **NEW:** Customer authentication with secure sign-up, sign-in, and profile management
+- **NEW:** Customer profile dashboard with order history, favorites, and personal information
+- **NEW:** Admin control panel for managing customers and viewing customer data

 ## Tech Stack